 The Dangers of Non Stick Cookware

 Perhaps one of the most common types of cookware is that which is non-stick.
 If you’ve ever used sub-par cookware, you probably know how easy it is for some cooking surfaces to cause burnt food to lock on with cement-like attachment.
 This is a pain to clean up and it ruins the food.
-Non-stick cookware is designed to prevent this problem, but it also introduces new safety concerns.
+Non-stick cookware is designed to prevent this concern, but it also introduces new safety concerns.

 Perfluorinated compounds (PFC’s) are synthetic compounds used to manufacture non-stick surfaces.
 However, both the US Food and Drug Administration Center for Food Safety and Applied Nutrition and the New York State Department of Health have found that these compounds can remain on the surface of non-stick cookware and be released into food.